Author Instructions

 Style

-Manuscripts should be prepared in Microsoft Word using double line spacing throughout.
+Manuscripts should be prepared in Microsoft Word.

 English standard